ObservedObserver/openai-voice-actor/README.md

 - **Voice Generation**: With the click of a button, the application generates a voice narration of the input text.
 - **MP3 Download**: Users can download the generated narration as an MP3 file.

+### TODOs
+- [ ] Generate .srt file for the generated audio
+- [ ] Ask AI to generate audio based on text draft
+- [ ] Add a feature to generate audio based on a video

 ## Getting Started

 To get started with the Text to Voice Converter, follow these steps: